House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

-Lawnmowers are an essential part of life for many.
-During the height of grass growing season, it is common to mow the lawn on a weekly basis, and while cylinder mowers are generally quite safe, larger, ride-on mowers have the capability to cause serious injury and even death.
+During the height of the grass growing season, it is common to mow the lawn every week, and while cylinder mowers are generally safe, larger ride-on mowers can cause severe injuries and even death.
+Generally, lawnmower deaths are not recorded separately from other accidental deaths or vehicular accidents, so statistics are hard to come by.

-Generally speaking, lawnmower deaths are not recoded separately to other accidental deaths or vehicular accidents, so statistics are hard to come by.
-But, where they are available, they tend to be quite surprising, showing that although you are far more likely to die falling out of bed, you are more likely to die in a lawnmower accident than in a terrorist incident.
+However, where they are available, they are shocking and show that although you are far more likely to die falling out of bed, you are more likely to die in a lawnmower accident than in a terrorist incident.
+Below, we have gathered 11 statistics about lawnmower accidents and their impact.

 divider 5

-The 11 Most Shocking Lawnmower Accident Statistics
+The 11 Lawnmower Accident Statistics

-1. Lawnmower accidents cause 85,000 injuries a year in the US
+1. Lawnmower accidents cause 85,000 injuries a year in the US.

-3. Lawnmower injuries cost $37,000 per inpatient, on average
+3. Lawnmower injuries cost $37,000 per inpatient, on average.

 5. You’re also more likely to be killed by a lawnmower than sharks, alligators, snakes, spiders, cows, and dogs combined.